“We’ve worked really hard on improving CTR, but Quality Scores are actually going down. How is that possible?”

 Higher click-throughs are good for them because it means more clicks and more budget spent.
 Look at what will make your account healthiest, first…then go to bat with the engine in question and only push your CTR when account structure and landing pages are ready for it.

 What are your favorite or most successful Quality Score improving tactics?
-Share them with us in the comments section below!
+Please reach out to us on Twitter @ppchero!